highlight/highlight/blog-content/error-monitoring-launch-week-2-new-features.md

 ## Auto-filtering browser extension errors

 Browser extension errors are one of the more frustrating errors to see in Highlight.
 Because the barrier to entry on writing an extension is low, they tend to leak errors out into your application.
 Unfortunately, there’s nothing you can do to actually fix this minus contacting the browser extension author.
-Given this isn’t the best use of your time, we’ve added a feature to filter out extensions that we detect are sourced from browser extensions.
+Given this isn’t the best use of your time, we’ve added a [project setting](https://app.highlight.io/settings/errors) feature to filter out extensions that we detect are sourced from browser extensions.

 ![](/images/blog/error-monitoring-launch-week-2-new-features/extension-errors.png)